outdatedbrowser/outdated-browser/README.md

     * "IE9", "boxShadow"
     * "IE8", "borderSpacing"

-6. Choose the language:
+7. Choose the language:

-	Download the “lang" folder, and if you have the language you want, just write the correct path for the language file in your project.
-If you don’t have your language, you can write your own html file, and please share it with us.
+	Download the “lang" folder: If you have the language you want, just write the correct path for the language file in your project; If you don’t have your language, you can write your own html file, and please share it with us.

 And you're done!
 <br>PS: check de "demo" folder, it may help you.